epics-modules/lua/docs/luascriptRecord.md

-To write successfully to a DBF_MENU or DBF_ENUM (for example, the VAL field of a ``bo`` or ``mbbo`` record) the record's string value must be one of the possible strings for the PV, or it must an integer specifying the string number [0..N] for the PV.
+To write successfully to a DBF_MENU or DBF_ENUM (for example, the VAL field of a ``bo`` or ``mbbo`` record) the record's string value must be one of the possible strings for the PV, or it must be an integer specifying the string number [0..N] for the PV.
 For example, when writing to a ``bo`` record whose ZNAM is "No" and whose ONAM is "Yes", the string value must be one of the following: "No", "Yes", "0", or "1".
 To ensure